shimniok/rockblock/README.md

 ## Installation

+ * Install the files in a subdirectory accessible to your web server
  * config.py references the data file location (e.g., data/status.d).
  * Create the data file (and directory if necessary), make it writeable by the httpd user (typically www-data)